 Below is the For loop flowchart representation in Python:

-You can apply a for loop to iterate through various data types in Python.
-Let’s check them out one by one.
+You can use a for loop to iterate through various data types in Python.
+Let’s go through them one by one

 # Program to print the letters of a string